ashwini2206soni/concourse_ci_vault/README.md

 2. Integrate Vault as a credentials/variable manager for Concourse CI

-3. Push credentials to Vault via cli and test usage in Concourse CI
+3. Push credentials to Vault via cli

+4. Run sample task to test access to secrets in Concourse CI

 ## Before you begin